macz-norton/workout-tracker/README.md

 ## Description

-The Team Profile Generator is a Node.js command-line application that takes in information about employees and generates an HTML webpage that displays summaries for each person.
+The Workout Tracker is an app that allows users to track their resistance and cardio workouts.
+The application is deployed on Heroku, connects to a MongoDB database using a Mongoose schema, and handles routes with Express.

 ```
 As a user, I want to be able to view create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.
 ```

 ## Table of Contents